How to become a carer

-We provide all the training you need to begin your new and exciting career as a live-in carer.
-The Helping Hands live-in carer training course provides the highest quality of practical training for new carers.
+We provide all the practical skills you need to begin your new and exciting career as a live-in carer.
+The Helping Hands live-in carer assessment and selection week provides the highest quality of practical instruction for new carers.
 It’s industry renowned.

 Here’s how the assessment works:

 Your four-day course is provided completely free of charge.

-- Travel expenses – you will need to pay for your travel (including flights) to and from the training centre.
+Travel expenses – you will need to pay for your travel (including flights) to and from the assessment centre.

-- Accommodation – we can provide local accommodation in a nearby hotel for the duration of your training and before your first placement begins.
-For training in Spain, we can help source overnight accommodation for around 15 Euros per night.
+Accommodation – we can provide local accommodation in a nearby hotel for the duration of your assessment and before your first placement begins.

 Starting your first placement as a carer in the UK